Blog

 Written by Explorance.

-Could your organization benefit from high efficiency and increased productivity?
+Could your organization benefit from high employee engagement, efficiency, and increased productivity?
 The obvious answer is ‘yes’.
-A good way to achieve these outcomes, and a myriad of other benefits, is through dedicated Organizational Development (OD).
+A good way to achieve these outcomes and many other benefits is through dedicated Organizational Development (OD).

-OD is the practice of planned, systemic change in the beliefs, attitudes and values of employees for individual and company growth.
-The purpose of OD is to enable an organization to better respond and adapt to industry/market changes and technological advances.
-Those organizations that succeed in implementing the tenants of OD often go on to exhibit higher levels of organizational agility: successfully navigating new challenges with speed and minimal disruption.
+OD is the practice of planned, systemic change in the beliefs, attitudes, and values of employees for individual and business growth.
+OD aims to enable an organization to respond better and adapt to industry/market changes and technological advances.
+Those organizations that successfully implement OD tenants often exhibit higher levels of organizational agility: successfully navigating new challenges with speed and minimal disruption.

 1. Continuous Improvement:

-Companies that engage in organizational development commit to continually improving their business and offerings.
-The OD process creates a continuous cycle of improvement whereby strategies are planned, implemented, evaluated, improved and monitored.
+The OD process creates a continuous cycle of improvement whereby strategies are planned, implemented, evaluated, improved, and monitored.
 Organizational development is a proactive approach that embraces change (internal and external) and leverages it for renewal.
+Here are some ways how OD can contribute to continuous improvement:

 2. Increased Communication:

-One of the key advantages to OD is increased communication, feedback and interaction within the organization.
-The goal of improving communication is to align all employees to shared company goals and values.
-Candid communication also leads to increased understanding of the need for change within the organization.
-Communication is open across all levels of the organization and relevant feedback is recurrently shared for improvement.
-Explorance’s dedicated Employee Insight platform, Blue, is designed to provide an overview and actionable recommendations based on this myriad feedback.
+One of the key advantages of OD is increased communication, feedback, and engagement within the organization.
+Improving communication aims to align all employees to shared company goals and values.
+Candid communication also leads to an increased understanding of the need for change within the organization.
+Communication is open across all levels of the organization, and relevant feedback is recurrently shared for improvement.
+Explorance Blue is a feedback analytics platform built to support the most popular feedback process, including surveys, 360 degree reviews, learning evaluations, and more.

 5. Increased Business Success: